Big 10 Initiatives for Less Commonly Taught Languages

 Two Big 10 universities, Michigan State University and the University of Chicago, have received substantial funding from the Andrew W.Mellon Foundation in support of new initiatives that will support collaboration in the teaching and learning of less commonly taught languages (LCTLs) at Big 10 universities.

 The initiatives are:

 - Less Commonly Taught Languages Big 10 Partnership, Michigan State University.
 A cross-university to collaboratively develop an online model of LCTL instruction reflecting best practices in proficiency-oriented instruction; conduct research in LCTL proficiency assessment, goal setting, and curricular and technological innovation; and to provide professional development for LCTL instructors.
-The project is funding development of new curricula in three pilot languages, phasing new languages over the course of the 3-year grant funding:
+The project is funding development of new curricula in three pilot languages, phasing in new languages over the course of the 3-year grant:

 - Year 1: Swahili, with UW-Madison participating as a core partner: Katrina Daly Thompson, African Cultural Studies

 - Year 2: Hindi: with UW-Madison participating as an affiliate partner: Sarah Beckham, Asian Languages and Cultures

 - Year 3: Hebrew or Portuguese, with proposals due to MSU by November 17, 2017.